denten-books/plain-text/4-chapter.md

 equals the sum of all the recordings that came before.
 The future (n+1) Krapp will further internalize all past representations.
-In the Python programming language, the play's structure may be visualized as a recursive loop, which will run indefinitely, until it exceeds the recursion depth, limited by the machine's memory:
+In the Python programming language, the play's structure may be visualized as a recursive loop, which will run indefinitely, until it exceeds the limited recursion depth (which is set to 988 on my machine, to guard egainst stack overflow), or otherwise limited by the machine's capacity for short term remeberanace:

 ```
+# simple recursion in Python 2.7
 def krapp(n=0):

+    # using a string formatter
     print "I am Krapp number %s now" % n

     krapp(n+1)
 ```

-In this aspect, we can ignore, for a moment, the specificity of tape as a medium, along with its given physical affordances (fast forward and rewind, for example).
+In considering the recursive aspect of the play, we can ignore, for a moment, the specificity of tape as a medium, along with its given physical affordances (fast forward and rewind, for example).
 For now, I am interested only in the literary-theatrical device of collapsing time, which Beckett accomplishes by refracting a multiplicity of archived self representations through the recorder.

-The story would be similarly plausible were it set a century prior, using a conventional pen-and-ink diary as its medium, or written some decades later under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring]

-Beckett's play exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
+The same effect could be achieved a century prior, using a diary, or some decades later, under the title of *Krapp's Latest Social Media Platform*.[^ln4-boring] Whatever the case, Beckett's conciet exposes storage media as being inextricably enmeshed in the narcissistic activity of human culture making.
 The seeming unity of Krapp's consciousness and, indeed, the stage appearance of consciousness itself, are aided by the use of paper and tape.
 The device on the stage creates the illusion of Krapp's inner life; it allows the author to shift the narrative in time; it multiplies and refracts the images of the main character of the play.
 The reel-to-reel player functions both as audience and actor: alternatively listening and speaking, recording and transmitting.
 Ultimately, Krapp's fate is not only indexically linked to the tape-recorder, it is created by and for this technological medium.
-The reader knows Krapp is Krapp because all of them appear under the same eponymous literary umbrella.
+The reader recognizes Krapp as Krapp because all of them appear under the same eponymous literary umbrella.

+Douglas Hofstadter, the cognitive scientist and Pulitzer Prize winning author, believed that the mystery of human consciousness itself is contained in such a capacity for recursion [@hofstadter_i_2008].
+As a species, we are perhaps uniquely capable of modeling our own behaviour and of subsequently altering that model to deviate (n+1) from that original, fixed, and now no longer fully congruent with that original conception (n).

+Indexical.
+Depend on the identity of the speaker.
+Husserl and Garfinkel.

+Externalized.

 But just as storage media creates Krapp, Beckett shows Krapp in the process of shaping his collection.
 Krapp is a librarian and an archivist of sorts.